cxcarvaj/ioet-exercise_v2/README.md

 You can see a complete documentation of each function in [functions.py](https://github.com/cxcarvaj/ioet-exerciseV2/blob/main/src/functions.py):

-The general program complexity is ``O(n²*m)`` due to this problem is a combinatorial one, since we have to compare one schedule with all the others, so we can calculate how many times each employee has coincided in the office.
+The general program complexity is ``O(n² * m)``
 Where n is the amount of schedules to compare and m are the days when an employee has worked.
+This complexity is due to the fact that this problem is combinatorial, since we have to compare one schedule with all the others from the list, so that we can calculate how many times each employee has coincided in the office.

 ### Unit Test
-In this project I used unittest to create the tests with different test cases with valid and invalid arguments.
+In this project I used unittest that is a built-in testing library in Python, to create the tests with different test cases with valid and invalid arguments.

 [![testsuite.jpg](https://i.postimg.cc/3JbFrCr8/testsjpg.jpg)](https://postimg.cc/tYWx26Vw)

 ### Continuous Integration Testing
-Finally, in this project I decided to use GitHub Actions tool for the first time, to automate the testing process every time I push code to my repo the tests are going to be executed as a job.
+Finally, in this project I decided to use GitHub Actions tool for the first time, to automate the testing process.
+Every time I push code to my repo, the tests are going to be executed as a job.

 [![CI-Testing.png](https://i.postimg.cc/52BpmVPR/CI-Testing.png)](https://postimg.cc/68Qd9Dxr)